kaif77/spring-boot-security/README.md

 - Extend or replace the default security configuration to match your application's requirements.
 - Modify entity models and repositories as needed for your business logic.

-## License

-This project currently does not specify a license.
-Please add a license if you intend to share or reuse code.

 ## Author

 - [kaif77](https://github.com/kaif77)

----

-_For more details, explore the source code or visit the project on [GitHub](https://github.com/kaif77/spring-boot-security)._
-> _Note: This README is based on available code and project metadata.
-For the latest and complete details, refer to the repository directly._